mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ## 6. Appendices
 ### 6.1 Assumptions and dependencies

-The assumptions we are making when designing the application are:

 - That the devices used have access to the internet
 - That the devices used have enough computing power to run the application
 - That the online server used to store the saved game has enough space to store the file